-Peripheral Neuropathy Treatment in Calgary
+Acupuncture & TCM Treatment in Calgary

 Peripheral neuropathy is a result of damage to the nerve tissue outside of the brain and spinal cord.
 It is most often experienced in the hands and feet, including symptoms such as weakness, numbness, tingling, and pain.

 Peripheral neuropathy can be experienced in other areas of the body as well, such as the digestive or urinary systems, although, the most common symptoms are pain and numbness of the hands and feet.

 Peripheral neuropathy is common among the population, with several causes.

 The signs and symptoms of peripheral neuropathy depend on where and which nerves are affected.
 Damage to motor nerves will cause weakness, and damage to sensory portions can cause pain, temperature sensation changes or, organ dysfunction.
 Pain and numbness are the most common reasons people seek help for their neuropathy, and also the main reason that acupuncture is often accessed for its treatment.

 - Medicine use (such as chemotherapy)

 - Vitamin deficiencies

 - Altered temperature sensation

 Acupuncture and Traditional Chinese Medicine